evxryyy/OpenSource-Library/docs/Utils/UserInput.md

 ### Module : [UserInput](https://create.roblox.com/store/asset/112977411128058/UserInput)

-On this page you will learn how to use <b>UserInput</b> module Please read the documention entirely if you want to really use it for your projects
+On this page you will learn how to use <b>UserInput</b> module Please read the documentation entirely if you want to really use it for your projects

 ???
 Note